Piperylene

 Piperylene or 1,3-pentadiene is an organic compound with the formula CH3\sCH=CH\sCH=CH2.
 It is a volatile, flammable hydrocarbon.
 It is one of the five positional isomers of pentadiene.
+It is one of several industrially significant 1,3-dienes, but it has received much less attention than butadiene and isoprene.
+It consists of two isomers, Z and E, but these are rarely distiguighed.

-Reactions and occurrence
+Synthesis and formation

-Piperylene is a typical diene.
-It forms a sulfolene upon treatment with sulfur dioxide.
+The dominant route to piperylene is by steam cracking of naphtha.
+This makes up about 10% of the C5 stream.

+Other routes

-Piperylene is the product of the decarboxylation of sorbic acid, a common anti-mold agent.
+Piperylene is a product of the decarboxylation of sorbic acid.

 Piperylene is obtained as a byproduct of ethylene production from crude oil, combustion of biomass, waste incineration and exhaust gases.
 It is used as a monomer in the manufacturing of plastics, adhesives and resins.

+Reactions

+Piperylene behaves as a typical diene.
+It forms a sulfolene upon treatment with sulfur dioxide.
+It participates in Ziegler-Natta polymerization.
+It is converted to 2-Methyltetrahydrofuran by reaction with water.
+It undergoes hydrocyanation.

+Piperylene can be deprotonated using butyl lithium, providing lithium pentadienyl.